l0exy1h/ooxxwars/README.md

 - `Player.hs`: implements two types of players, minimax AI and human
 - `View.hs`: displays intro, the game itself, and outro
 - `Control.hs`: defines movement
-- `Audio.hs`: play sounds upon movement, placement, win/loss.
+- `Audio.hs`: play sounds upon placement, win/loss.
 This is built upon the `Sound.ALUT` library.
 The sounds are from `mixkit.co`.

 Also we have unit tests in `tests/`: